Choosing an Adoption Plan

 The Philosophy Of The Florida Adoption Center Is LOVE Makes A Difference!

-A mother’s love, as she cares for her unborn child by making good health care decisions, seeking pre-natal care and abstaining from substance use.
-A mother’s love, as she carefully considers whether she can provide for her child, and a mother’s love as she offers her child the gift of a forever family who will nurture, love and provide for her child.
-Parenthood is more that the act of giving birth.
-Parenthood is putting the child’s interests first, and giving the child the best chance of having a good life.
-Parenthood involves providing for the child’s physical and mental needs, giving them a stable and loving home, providing for both material and emotional needs.
-If Birth Parents are faced with a crisis or unplanned pregnancy, and feel they are not yet ready for the responsibility of parenthood, adoption may be a choice to consider.
+A mother’s love, as she cares for her unborn child by making good health care decisions, seeking prenatal care, abstaining from substance use, and developing an adoption plan.
+A mother’s love, as she carefully considers whether she can provide for her child, and a mother’s love as she offers her child the gift of a forever family who will nurture, love, and provide for her child.
+Parenthood is more than the act of giving birth.
+Parenthood is putting the child’s interests first and giving the child the best chance of having a good life.
+Parenthood involves providing for the child’s physical and mental needs, giving them a stable and loving home, and providing for both material and emotional needs.
+If Birth Parents are faced with a crisis or unplanned pregnancy and feel they are not yet ready for the responsibility of parenthood, adoption may be a choice to consider.
+Birth Fathers have rights and this agency will be happy to speak with you about those rights and how to preserve your rights.
+We have added this link to help answer questions and birth father rights in Florida.

 Advantages of Choosing an Adoption Plan